 I would probably go back to the seventies.
 Bands like Fleetwood Mac, Dr. Hook or Tom Petty.
 In our range we have a drink for every occasion, so something like Powers John’s Lane, which is quite robust, spicy, earthy.
 It really is one for the rockers.

-4. Do you have a favourite flavour?
+4. Do you have a favorite flavor?

 Sherry!
-For two reasons: It always takes me straight to Spain, to the bodega that smells of wood and wine, where our casks are housed.
+For two reasons: It always takes me straight to Spain, to the bodega that smells of wood and Wine, where our casks are housed.